yamibuy/curiefense/curiefense/curieproxy/rust/NOTES.md

 An initial implementation of all filtering components had been written.
 The following is currently handled in Lua:

- * request mapping
+ * getting the information required by the filtering engine:
+    -
  * request replies
  * logging

 ## Things to fix

- * pervasive testing, making sure the behaviour is in line with what is expected
- * implement asynchronous methods so as not to block envoy -> unfortunately hard than expected
+ * implement asynchronous methods so as not to block envoy -> unfortunately much harder than expected, will probably need a custom executor to work properly
  * performance profiling
  * code structure / refactorings / etc.

-# Stateless API
+# Main API

-The stateless API can be used to perform filtering operations.
+The main API can be used to perform filtering operations.

 ## Functions

-### `inspect_request_map`
+### `inspect_request`

-Takes two arguments:
+Takes five arguments:

- * a JSON-encoded string representing the *request_map*
+ * *meta*, a Lua table containing the following entries:

+    - `path`: the "path" part of the HTTP request, containing the full, raw URI (ie. something like `/a/b?c=d&e=f`);
+    - `method`: the HTTP verb (such as `GET`, `POST`, etc.);
+    - `authority`: optionnaly, the `:authority` HTTP2 header, if available.

+ * *headers*, a Lua table containing the HTTP headers (keys are the header names, values the header values).
+ * *body*, optionnaly, the HTTP request body.
+Note that large bodies will have a performance impact, and should be size-limited before calling this function.
+ * *ip*, the string-encoded IP address in canonical format.
- * a Lua table containing the *grasshopper* functions (such as the imported grasshopper module), or `nil`
+ * a Lua table containing the *grasshopper* functions (such as the imported grasshopper module), or `nil` if not available.

 It will perform all the curieproxy checks, and return a pair, with:

- * a Decision (see below),
+ * a JSON-encoded Decision (see below),
  * a list of strings, containing all encountered errors

 # Session API